adbourne/zookeeper-client-go/README.md

 # zookeeper-client-go
+## This project is a work in progress!
-A simple Apache Zookeeper client written natively in golang.
+A simple Apache Zookeeper client written in golang.